 Pollinators might be considered native, wild, managed, or a combination of these categories.
 Native pollinators exist in our region naturally, and have evolved alongside the flowering plants found in our local habitats.
 Wild pollinators may be native, but can also include introduced, non-native species that now exist in natural areas.
 Managed pollinators are those that have been introduced from abroad or adapted from native species for use by humans.

 Our natural and urban areas are home to a large number of different native and wild pollinators.
-For bees alone, we have about 345 species in Manitoba, with about 460 in the prairie region and almost 900 species in Canada.
+For bees alone, we have over 390 species in Manitoba, with about 460 in the prairie region and almost 900 species in Canada.
 Native species of pollinators are well adapted to visiting and pollinating the plants in our local habitats and are essential for ecosystem health.
 They come in many shapes and sizes and have developed special behaviours that make them excellent at pollinating a wide variety of flowering plants.
 In some cases, native pollinators are so well adapted to a particular native plant that they are considered “specialists”.
 Specialists can be crucial to the survival of the plant, particularly when no other insect can pollinate them as effectively.
 Native pollinators are extremely important to both natural ecosystems and agricultural production in Manitoba.
 Our conservation efforts can help keep these pollinators from joining the growing number of native bees, and other species, that are already designated as Species at Risk in Canada.